 Nebraska Dragonflies and Damselflies

-The Checkered Setwing is a species of the southern Great Plains and has been found only once in Nebraska.
+The Checkered Setwing is a species of the southern Great Plains and has been found only once in Nebraska, near Stratton in Hitchcock Co. in July of 2011.
 The genus gets its name from its habit of perching with its wings held down and its abdomen pointed up.

 The young male has a greenish face which becomes red with maturity.
 It has red eyes and a reddish-brown thorax.
 Its abdomen is patterned irregularly with dark and light patches, with a pair of long light spots on the top of abdominal segment 7.
 There is a large dark brown area at the base of each wing.